aerospike/aerospike-vector-search-examples/README.md

 > Proximus is currently in Alpha and available by invitation only.
 If you want to try out Proximus, please fill out [this form](https://aerospike.com/lp/aerospike-vector-developer-program-sign-up/).

 # Getting Started
 This section describes how to get started using our developer sandbox environment.
 To request access to a developer sandbox, fill out [this form](https://aerospike.com/lp/aerospike-vector-developer-program-sign-up/).
-The following instructions help you set up up a demo application that performs semantic search across an image dataset using the [CLIP](https://arxiv.org/abs/2103.00020) model.
+The following instructions help you set up a demo application that performs semantic search across an image dataset using the [CLIP](https://arxiv.org/abs/2103.00020) model.

 ## Prerequisites
 You don't have to know Aerospike to get started, but you do need the following: